SuboptimalEng/slime-sim-webgpu/README.md

 # 🐌 Slime Mold WebGPU + TypeScript

-Recreating (a simpler version of) Sebastian Lague's slime mold simulation on the web with WebGPU and TypeScript.
+Recreating Sebastian Lague's slime mold simulation on the web with WebGPU and TypeScript.

 ## Resources